Most Powerful Ancient Greek Gods and Goddesses

 Zeus dethroned his father Cronus, ruler of the Titans, with the support of his brothers, Poseidon and Hades.
 He then became the principal god in a novel pantheon, consisting generally of his brothers, sisters, and offspring.
 With his wife and sister, Hera, Zeus fathered the following children: Ares, Hephaestus, Hebe (the goddess of youth and prime love), Eris, and Enyo.

-Apart from his power to govern climate, Zeus was well-known for his lingering unfaithfulness to Hera.
+Apart from his power to govern the weather, Zeus was well-known for his lingering unfaithfulness to Hera.
 From his extramarital affairs Zeus bore the following children outside marriage: Apollo, Heracles (the demigod), Dionysus, Perseus (the Greek hero), Hermes, and Artemis.
 Helen of Troy and the Muses were just a few outcomes of his flaw for beautiful mortal women.
 In the Roman pantheon, Zeus corresponded to the Roman all-father god, Jupiter.
-In Norse Mythology, however, Zeus was seen as Odin, the one-eyed god.
+In Norse Mythology, however, Zeus was seen as Odin, the one-eyed raven god.

 In some accounts of the myths, Poseidon is believed to have fathered Orion with Euryale, the daughter of Minos (king of Crete).
 Orion was the colossal huntsman who later became the constellation of Orion.